redeemerchristassembly-church/Pastor-Alfred-Cherubium/README.md

 English Books

-# Sharing Your Faith & Testimony
+1. Sharing Your Faith & Testimony
-# Marriage is Honourable
+2. Marriage is Honourable
-# The Mighty Power Ever Known – LOVE
+3. The Mighty Power Ever Known – LOVE
-# Glorious Names and Titles of God Almighty
+4. lorious Names and Titles of God Almighty
-# Miracles of Jesus Christ & His Apostles in the Bible
+5. Miracles of Jesus Christ & His Apostles in the Bible

 Tamil Books

-# Fear Not
+1. Fear Not
-# Sin Not
+2. Sin Not
-# Be Holy
+3. Be Holy
-# Word of God – Living Word
+4. Word of God – Living Word
-# Worship not the creations – Worship your Creator
+5. Worship not the creations – Worship your Creator
-# God the Holy Spirit
+6. God the Holy Spirit
-# Power of Prayer
+7. Power of Prayer
-# Baptism
+8. Baptism
-# Christian Unity
+9. Christian Unity
-# Importance of Revival
+10. Importance of Revival